jppope/Machine-Learning-In-Production-Speech/working.md

 ## Data Science

+### Hello Everyone.

+This is me.
+My twitter handle and website if you're interested.

+Has anyone ever been asked...

 ### What is a data scientist?

+* I have. plenty.
+Ever since I started my Masters program.
+I'm first gen in my family and to them statistician = actuary.
+* But, it's a whole new thing!
+The "sexiest job of the 21st century" they call it.
-* I found this image and emailed it to my whole family because they kept asking me what the heck I was doing with my time.
+* I found this on Google and sent this to my whole family.
+It makes me look cool.

-* Jon's definition of a data scientist is : a statistician that works with data that is too big to fit on one computer.
-* I, personally, have a tough time explaining what a data scientist is.
-But it is the career I'm trying to pursue right now.
-And, my family is always asking.
-What are you studying?
-What can you do with that degree?
-I quickly grew tired of trying to explain this new and wonderful Data Science career, so I turned to Google for help.
-And I was satisfied with pictures and diagrams I found.
-Who doesn't like pictures?
-* I chose this image to email my whole family so they'd stop asking me...They have a male figure, but I like this one for obvious reasons.
-* And since Halloween is coming up...I also wanted to share this one!
-* So now, my standard reply is : Imagine if Computer Science, Mathematics, and Statistics had a baby.
-Scientific, right?
-But, I feel like it works.
+* So now my standard reply at a cocktail party is : "Imagine if you took the three hardest subjects in the world: Math, Computer Science, and Statistics."
+That's what I do.

 (Source: https://en.wikibooks.org/wiki/Data_Science)

 ### About Sacha

-- My math and stats interest began in high school.
-I graduated Corona High as valedictorian.
+- Here's me in three simple bulletpoints.
+My math and stats career started just after high school.
-- Although I was accepted to Berkeley, UCLA, and UC San Diego, I decided to go to UCI.
+- I could have gone to Berkeley, UCLA, or UC San Diego, but I chose UCI for reasons that made sense at the time.
 - After changing my major 6 times or so, I then pursued and completed a Pure Math degree with a minor in statistcs.
 - After graduation, I ran a few tutoring centers for Mathnasium Corporation for about 2 years.
-- Then, I wanted to go back to school for Statistics.
-So, I left Mathnasium, tutored on the side for extra cash, studied for the GRE, and researched schools.
-Fate brought me back to UCI.
-- And that's where I am now.
+- Fate dragged me back to UCI.
+Where I am now to complete my Masters degree this coming Spring in Stats.
 - Some irrelevant, but fun facts about me...I love teaching, I can sing, and my recent obsessions are gardening, horticulture, & insects.
 - Anyhow, we've been doing IPAs and APIs since August 2015.
 We love it, and we're really glad you're here after our small hiatus since April.
 So, thank you.

+### Linear Regression Explanation

+* I don't want to scare you, but there are some stats concepts that I'll be going over in my part of the talk.
+These are things you **should** **understand** or at least be **aware** of.
+* To me, ML is Statistics on steriods.
+* Don't tell us we didn't warn you.
+* Let's start easy.
+Y=mx + b.

 ### The Project

 * So, let's talk about the project.
 * I was surprised to find that the majority of a Machine Learning included a lot of what I have been studying this past year.
 It's a lot of Statistics, actually.
-* BUT, I don't want to scare you.
-You don't need a degree in Stats to do this.
-However, later, I will go over a few stats concepts you **should** know.

 ### General Steps